chacehoo/maomao_web/content/post/post_18_paper.md

 ---
-title: Jan 2023 | New paper entitled "Impacts of building load dispersion level on its load forecasting accuracy -  Data or algorithms Importance of reliability and interpretability in machine learning" was published in *Energy and buildings*.
+title: Feb 2023 | New paper entitled "Impacts of building load dispersion level on its load forecasting accuracy -  Data or algorithms Importance of reliability and interpretability in machine learning" was published in *Energy and buildings*.

 summary: Our recent research paper entitled "**Impacts of building load dispersion level on its load forecasting accuracy - Data or algorithms Importance of reliability and interpretability in machine learning**" was published in *Energy and Buildings*.